npoy/clean-architecture-typescript/hexagonal-architecture/README.md

-# clean-architecture-typescript
+# hexagonal-architecture
-A  simple clean architecture example made with TypeScript
+A simple hexagonal architecture example made with TypeScript